wearscript/wearscript-android/README.md

 Contact
 -------
-Brandyn White (bwhite dappervision com)
+* Brandyn White (bwhite dappervision com)
+* IRC freenode #openglass (if you want to collaborate or chat that's the place to be)